 Once your lipid barrier is repaired and your skin’s pH is balanced, then subsequent treatments to boost your skin’s hydration levels will become far more effective, as the skin will retain this moisture instead of simply losing it again through “cracks” in the barrier.

-However, it’s also important to ensure that any treatments you are applying to your skin to rehydrate it are actually making it into the deeper layers of the skin.
+However, it’s also important to ensure that any treatments you are applying to your skin to rehydrate it are actually making it to live skin cells which can actually benefit from them.
 As we age, our skin’s natural exfoliation process slows, and by the time we are in our 50s, the dead cells sitting on the surface of our skin could be up to two months old.
 If you do not take steps to remove these dead cells, you are essentially limiting the effectiveness of any treatments or products as you are rubbing them into these dead cells which will never benefit from them.
-Instead, by using a gentle exfoliant, you can ensure these dead cells are removed, and treatments will be able to penetrate into the deeper layers of the skin.
+Instead, by using a gentle exfoliant, you can ensure these dead cells are removed, and treatments will be able to have a greater effect.

 Meanwhile, true dry skin benefits from products which add the oils which your skin lacks the ability to produce.